codenvibes/CS/02 SECURITY FOUNDATIONS/HV - INTRODUCTION TO CYBERSECURITY.md

 ### Information Security

-==Information security involves protecting information from unauthorized use, disclosure, destruction, alteration, damage, or preventing unauthorized access to it.==
+DEF-Information Security==Information security involves protecting information from unauthorized use, disclosure, destruction, alteration, damage, or preventing unauthorized access to it.==

 Ref: [Wikipedia](https://en.wikipedia.org/wiki/Information_security)

 We can also define information security as the set of measures taken to prevent information from being harmed in the wrong hands.
-DEF-Information Security
 <div>
 <br>
 </div>